michelezamuner/exp-simulation-architecture/docs/design/iteration-1/README.md

     Scenario: Starting started simulation
         Given the simulation is started
         When I start the simulation
-        Then I get an error message for starting started simulation
+        Then I get an error message about starting started simulation

     Scenario: Watch the simulation
         Given the simulation is started